Online Master’s in Homeland Security and Emergency Preparedness | VCU Online

 Faculty: Will Pelfrey

 This is a Special Topics in Homeland Security and Emergency Preparedness course.
 The Fall 2019 course title is Intelligence.
-This course begins with a brief examination of the history and evolution of the U.S. Intelligence Community, focusing on individual agencies, their missions and jurisdictions, as well as their relations with the remainder of the U.S. national security community.
+It begins with a brief examination of the history and evolution of the U.S. Intelligence Community, focusing on individual agencies, their missions and jurisdictions, and their relations with the entire U.S. national security community.

-* Please note HSEP 691 may be repeated with different topics.
+* Please note HSEP 640 may be repeated with different topics.

 Faculty: Maureen Moslow-Benway